farazmirzax/ContextAI/README.md

-# 🤖 RAG Chat Application
+# � ContextAI - Intelligent Document Assistant

 A production-ready Retrieval-Augmented Generation (RAG) application built with FastAPI, React, and LangChain.
-Features conversational memory and streaming responses for an enhanced chat experience.
+ContextAI transforms how you interact with documents through intelligent conversation and streaming responses.

 ## 🚀 Features